 The providers at Atlantic Dermatology do a thorough physical exam, review your symptoms, and discuss with you your medical and family history to determine if you have psoriasis.
 No blood test can diagnose it, but they may order a skin biopsy to see if the psoriatic skin is thicker and inflamed.

 Psoriasis does not have a cure, but the symptoms are manageable.
 Treatment aims at reducing skin inflammation and making itching less prominent.
 Your provider may offer topical treatments, oral or injectable medications, or light therapy to ease the skin condition.

-If you need help with psoriasis management, call Crane Dermatology or book a consultation online.
+If you need help with psoriasis management, call Atlantic Dermatology or book a consultation online.